Pauline Forde, Art Psychotherapist, EMDR, Relational Couples Counselling.

 Individual psychotherapy sessions are charged at £50.00 per 60 minutes session.

-EMDR psychotherapy sessions are charged at £50.00 per session.
+EMDR psychotherapy sessions are charged at £75.00 per session and usually last 90 minutes.

 Payment should be made by cash or cheque at the end of each session.

-Please note I offer a concessionary rate for students or those on a low income.
+Please note I offer a few concessionary rates, for students or those on a low income.

 Please contact me to discuss further.